 • Flux Cored Arc (FCA)

 TIG produces the least fume although it does produce significant amounts of ozone and nitrous oxide both of which are irritant gases.
 MIG and MAG generally produce quite a lot more fume.
 MMA welding and FCA tend to produce the most fumes.

 Improve the working conditions of welders and protect their health.

-Preventative measures to protect welders against fumes from welding stainless steel with proper and professional ventilation systems and fume extraction is important to protect long term health.
+Preventative measures to protect welders against fumes from welding stainless steel with proper and professional ventilation systems and the correct fume extraction equipment is important to protect long term health.
 Risk assessments can be conducted with a specialist in ventilation and filtration systems to determine if a business requires an engineered solution or if using a plug and play mobile or portable extractor is the right choice for the work place daily operations.
 Personal protection equipment is tantamount to improving the working conditions of welders and protect their health.

 “A welder should also be aware of the risks of welding stainless steel”, warns the American specialist Vicki Bell in several publications.
 “Before beginning a welding job, it is important to identify the hazards for the particular welding operation.
 The hazards will depend on the type of welding, the materials (base metals, surface coatings, electrodes) to be welded and the environmental conditions (outside or in a confined space).”

 Use adequate ventilation and fume extraction equipment.
 Local exhaust ventilation, which removes fumes and gases at the source, is the most effective method.
 Use a partial enclosure, such as a ventilated workbench, or hoods positioned as close to the point of welding as possible.
 Clean and maintain ventilation systems regularly.
-For gas-shielded arc welding processes, local exhaust can be provided by an extracting gun, which can reduce worker exposure to welding emissions by 70 percent.
-All hoods and ductwork should be constructed of fire-resistant materials.